I wish I could turn back the time so that,

 My family constantly worried that the Communists would forfeit our assets then take us to the barren land of the “new economic zone”, like they had done with some of the high-ranking officers’ families.

 Every night, Mum and I listened to BBC then Voice of America on the radio on low volume as to not be caught by the Communists.
-We hoped to hear news of interference from the Free World, especially from America, on the fate of imprisoned officers like Dad.
+We hoped to hear news of intervention from the Free World, especially from America, on the fate of imprisoned officers like Dad.

 We sent Dad’s military training documents with the United States Army Schools in the 60s and 70s to my friend in the US.
 She sent them to the US Government, but for a long time it didn’t yield any results.